[Adele picking vegetables on Soul Farm]

 You can also find me on

-This blog has been going for almost seven years and I do take on commercial partnerships where I feel it fits.
+This blog has been going for almost ten years and I do take on commercial partnerships where I feel it fits.